17 June

 Standards Workshop: Empowering Global Automation with ISA's International Standards Program

-International standards play a vital role in promoting safety, reliability and interoperability across industries.
-This workshop aims to provide attendees with an in-depth understanding of the International Society of Automation (ISA)'s standards program and its collaboration with the International Electrotechnical Commission (IEC).
+ISA’s international standards play a vital role in promoting safety, cybersecurity, and efficiency across global industry.
+This workshop will provide an overview of ISA’s international standards program and its relationship to and collaboration with the International Electrotechnical Commission (IEC).
+A panel of experts representing standards stakeholders will then answer questions from the audience.

 Savoy Place